|

 common esp. in celiacs.
 There are three things that appear to help (from

-my own experience and listening to others): 1.
-GOOD
+my own experience and listening to others):

 probiotics.
 Not pure acidophilus, which has it's own problems sometimes,